juxt/yada/dev/resources/user-manual.md

 ```

 The original string (`Hello World!`) and the current date is captured
 and provided to the `StringResource` record.
+(The only reason for using
+`clj-time` rather than `java.util.Date` is to facilitate testing).

 The `StringResource` resource satisfies the `ResourceRepresentations`
 protocol, which means it can specify which types of representation it is